ejwillemse/BAN313/chapter2.md

 test_function('hist', args = "x", not_called_msg = "Draw a histogram of the mean manufacturing time for yachts.",
               incorrect_msg = "Your call to `hist()` is incorrect.
 Make sure you are drawing a histogram of the correct variable.")

-test_function("plot", args = c("x", "y"), index = 1, not_called_msg = "Draw a scatter plot for all five variables against the yacht manufacturing time.",
+test_function("plot", args = c("x", "y"), not_called_msg = "Draw a scatter plot for all five variables against the yacht manufacturing time.",
-                                                    incorrect_msg = "Make sure the your x (descriptive) and y (response) variables for the plot are correct.") test_function("plot", args = c("x", "y"), index = 2, not_called_msg = "Draw a scatter plot for all five variables against the yacht manufacturing time.", incorrect_msg = "Make sure the your x (descriptive) and y (response) variables for the plot are correct.") test_function("plot", args = c("x", "y"), index = 3, not_called_msg = "Draw a scatter plot for all five variables against the yacht manufacturing time.", incorrect_msg = "Make sure the your x (descriptive) and y (response) variables for the plot are correct.")
+                                                    incorrect_msg = "Make sure the your x (descriptive) and y (response) variables for the plot are correct.") test_function("plot", args = c("x", "y"), not_called_msg = "Draw a scatter plot for all five variables against the yacht manufacturing time.", incorrect_msg = "Make sure the your x (descriptive) and y (response) variables for the plot are correct.") test_function("plot", args = c("x", "y"), index = 3, not_called_msg = "Draw a scatter plot for all five variables against the yacht manufacturing time.", incorrect_msg = "Make sure the your x (descriptive) and y (response) variables for the plot are correct.")